drolsen/webpack-svg-spritely/README.md

 </svg>
 ```

-- `[filename]` would be substituted with the actual filename of source svg you wish to render.
+- `[filename]` would be substituted with the actual filename of source SVG you wish to render.
-- `icon-` prefix of the xlinkHref is default of Webpack SVG Spritely, but can be customized with the `prefix` option below.
+- `icon-` prefix of the xlinkHref is default of Webpack SVG Spritely but can be customized with the `prefix` option below.

-### Requirements
+### Plugin Requirements
 The only requirement Webpack SVG Spritely has, is that you are passing SVG's through your build system, not just coping them from one location to another by means of copy-webpack-plugin.

-Include SVG files into one of your Webpack config entry files:
+Include all SVG files into your Webpack entry file(s):
 ```js
 require.context('src/project/images/', false, /\.(svg)$/);
 ```

 If you have not already configured your Webpack to handle media files, have a look see at the Webpack SVG Spritely test configuration [here](https://github.com/drolsen/webpack-svg-spritely/blob/master/test/basic.test.config.js#L16-L27) to see how to use `file-loader` module.
-This must be setup prior to importing your source svg files into your bundle(s).
+This must be setup prior to importing your source SVG files into your bundle(s).

 For any questions around Webpack image configuration, please first review [repository test files](https://github.com/drolsen/webpack-svg-spritely/tree/master/test) before opening an issue.